← Blog |

 Revised formula (1984, Roza & Shizgal)

 Recommended version.
 Coefficients recalibrated on modern data.
+This is what the calculator above runs.

 Men: 88.362 + (13.397 x weight in kg) + (4.799 x height in cm) - (5.677 x age)